 Muscles can be strained from overuse in sports like tennis or rugby, but they are far more likely to be overused and strained if they’re already under stress from bad posture and poor positioning due to bad habits.
 With the shoulders, spine and neck in a compromised position, the body cannot work efficiently and is closer to its straining point.
 Sports injuries chiropractors in Sydney are certain to be busy unless this basic starting advice is heeded by more athletes.

 To prevent sports injuries, chiropractors recommend that firstly you ensure you are using the correct equipment – including any necessary protective equipment.
 Ensure you have good technique / form for your sport and avoid (where possible) situations that compromise the integrity of your body.
 Increase your training gradually over time, making sure to warm up and cool down before training and games.
-Best of all, schedule a pre-season check up with your chiropractic team to check your posture and examine you for any unusual movement mechanics that may lead to an overuse injury.
-Remember, your chiropractor is your health care provider who specialises in the spine and nervous system of your body and removing interference in order to help the body do what it does best – heal itself.
+Before the start of your sport season your chiropractic team may check your posture and examine you for any unusual movement mechanics that may lead to an overuse injury.
+Remember, your chiropractor is your health care provider who focuses on the spine and nervous system of your body.
+Chiropractic may be able to removing nervous interference in order to help the body do what it does best – heal itself.

 If you want to get the most out of your body and are looking for ways to prevent injuries for, speak with our team of chiropractors today for more information and appointments.